timm167/lms-backend/README.md

         return self.title
 ```

+---

+### 1.5.
+Enrollment
--- `Enrollment` tracks when a `Student` enrolled and can be queried by a `Student` to see which courses they are enrolled in.
+Tracks when a `Student` enrolled and can be queried by a `Student` to see which courses they are enrolled in.

 ```python
 class Enrollment(models.Model):